 Here at The London Psychiatry Centre, we know our patients are incredibly busy people who often manage very hectic work schedules.
 Unlike other alcohol rehabilitation programmes that often involve months at a time away from home and work, our alcohol addiction treatment requires only 2 weeks off work at home, meaning you can kick start your recovery with minimal disruption to your life.
 Most importantly, this approach enables you to integrate your new coping skills into your home and working environment – empowering you to move forward in change.

-Our integrated approach combines a safe detoxification with Medical Care, expert Psychiatry with Dr Kouimtsidis, Addiction Counselling based on Cognitive Behaviour Therapy, Personal Training, Nutrition, and a Home Nursing Care Service.
+This integrated approach combines a safe detoxification with Medical Care, expert Psychiatry with Dr Kouimtsidis, Addiction Counselling based on Cognitive Behaviour Therapy, Personal Training, Nutrition, and a Home Nursing Care Service.
 Where appropriate, we also encourage family involvement.

 At The London Psychiatry Centre we recognise that every patient is an individual.
 We believe that if you are truly going to put alcohol addiction behind you, a quick-fix, one-size-fits-all approach won’t cut it, so all our care is tailored to fit your specific needs.

+Free yourself from alcoholism and start living a healthier, happier life.
 To find out how our esteemed programme can help you, please book an initial consultation with Dr Kouimtsidis.

 Kouimtsidis C. 2011.
 Community alcohol detoxification; the challenge of changing service provision.
 Short report.
 Journal of Substance Use (Posted online on 8 Feb 2012).